hapi-swagger/hapi-swagger/README.md

 ## Tagging your API routes
 As a project may be a mixture of web pages and API endpoints you need to tag the routes you wish Swagger to document.
 Simply add the `tags: ['api']` property to the route object for any endpoint you want documenting.
+You can even specify more tags and then later generate tag-specific documentation.
+If you specify `tags: ['api', 'foo']`, you can later use `/docs?tags=foo` to load the documentation on the HTML page (see next section).

     {